dmpe/bachelor/README.md

 My website <https://indestat.wordpress.com/contact-me>

+As a small exercise (before I even started with the work) I create <http://rpubs.com/F789GH/SingaporesEducation> this.

 ## rJava Installation

 The installation process (on Ubuntu) can be quite pathetic.
 So take a long breath and submit problems to <https://github.com/s-u/rJava>.
 To make rJava work, use google (and stackoverflow).